pulpocaminante/HookTools/README.md

 # HookTools

 ## Overview
-HookTools is a compact yet powerful tool designed to aid in the analysis of extremely evasive malware.
+HookTools is a small tool designed to aid in the analysis of extremely evasive malware.
+It can be injected into a piece of malware to determine its reaction to specific changes.

 ## Features
 HookTools comes with a series of toggleable features: